 You can pay the fees at blue meters (one by the entrance and one by the changing rooms), but these require change.
-Alternatively you can pay at the office, however, on Sunday the office is closed.
-Fortunately for us, there was a warden (look for someone in a fluorescent jacket), who was able to sort us out with tickets.
+Alternatively, you can pay at the office.
+However, on Sunday the office is closed.
+Fortunately, a warden (look for someone in a fluorescent jacket) could sort us out with tickets.

 Another place that can be good to put in is at Llangower, about two-thirds of the way up the lake.

-We’d be visiting Llangower on our challenge (though not something you might do if you are trying to get on the leader board!)
+We'd be visiting Llangower on our challenge (though not something you might do if you try to get on the leaderboard!)

 Lake Bala is a big lake.
 Perhaps not as big as some, but big enough to get weather.

-It’s located in a valley where the wind comes down the mountains and hits the lake.
+It's in a valley where the wind comes down the mountains and hits the lake.

 You, therefore, need to check the weather and take sensible precautions.